How to Identify Your Target Markets

 FAQs

-How do I identify my target market in Australia?
+How do I figure out my target market?

-What’s the difference between a target market, ICP, and buyer persona?
+What’s the difference between a target market and a buyer persona?

 Comments